ccnmtl/ipython-notebook/Vagrant/README.markdown

 ### Step 4: Access your vagrant

-From the directory you started vagrant in, type
+From inside the directory you started vagrant in, <MY VAGRANT HOME>, run

     $ vagrant ssh

 You should now be shelled into the ipython virtual server.

+### Step 4: Access your ipython Notebooks and share data/files between your vagrant server and your host computer

-The directory /vagrant is shared with your host computer, and you can read/write files in your Vagrantfile directory.
-Notebooks will be written to /vagrant/notebooks
+The directory /vagrant from within the vagrant server is shared with your host computer.
+You can read/write files in your <MY VAGRANT FILE> directory.
+Notebooks will be written to /vagrant/notebooks which is shared with <MY VAGRANT HOME>/notebooks.

+The ipython server is configured to autatically create <MY VAGRANT HOME>/notebooks if it doesn't already exist, and the ipython notebook app will look in this directory to read/write .ipynb files.

 ### Step 5: Restarting and Troubleshooting ipython-notebook